frappe/erpnext_documentation/user/manual/en/erpnext_integration/woocommerce_integration.md

 In the Woocommerce Settings DocType:

-- **Warehouse**: This warehouse will be used to create Sales Orders.
-The fallback warehouse is "Stores".
+- **Warehouse**: This Warehouse will be used to create Sales Orders.
+The default Warehouse is "Stores".
 - **Delivery After (Days)**: This is the default offset (days) for the Delivery Date in Sales Orders.
-The fallback offset is 7 days from the order placement date.
+The default offset is 7 days from the order placement date.
 - **Sales Order Series**: You can set a separate series for Sales Orders created via woocommerce.
-The fallback series is "SO-WOO-".
+The default series is "SO-WOO-".
 - **UOM**: This is the default UOM used for Items and Sales Orders.
-The fallback UOM is "Nos".
+The default UOM is "Nos".

 ![Woocommerce Defaults](/docs/assets/img/erpnext_integrations/wc-defaults.png)